rodlukas/UP-admin/README.md

 ### Requirements

-Minimal requirements of tools available in the target OS:
+Minimum requirements of tools available in the target OS:

 -   [Python 3.8](https://www.python.org/downloads/) (for a specific version see [`Pipfile`](/Pipfile)),